Written by Leslie Bohem

 The same year Volcano was released, so was Dante’s Peak.
 Set in the northern cascades, Dante’s Peak tells the story of a volcano that’s about to erupt.

-For the mountain and it’s eruption is really the star of the show, not the actors.
+For the mountain, and its eruption, are really the star of the show, not the actors.
 The storyline that precedes the eruption is ripe with clichés, and it doesn’t get any better once the mountain starts spewing.

 To start off with, Pierce Brosnan is Harry Dalton, a volcanologist with a monkey on his back.
 You see, he lost his fiancé to a brutal eruption a few years prior, and just hasn’t been the same since.
 Sent off for a much-needed vacation, his boss at the U.S. Geological Survey office, Paul (Charles Hallahan) asks him to have a little look-see at this particular mountain after some unusual activity is detected.